paulov-t/FIFA-20-Career-Mod/README.md

 - Form is much more balanced for AI teams and simmed matches
 - Form now affects gameplay in a much more subtle way

+## Training
+- Add composure, acceleration, jumping & GK attributes to player individual training

+## Injuries
+- Severe injuries now take twice as long to get to "Match Fit"

+## Match Attendance
+- Ensured that teams in the English Championship teams only sellout "critical" matches

+## Board and Objectives
+- Provide fix for "profitability" clubs that require you to not give out large wages, resulting in a sacking

+## Job Offers
+- Made it so a job offer can happen to anyone at any team at any time

 ## Player Customization
 - Enabled full customization of players in Career Mode
 - Enabled full edit of created players in main menu

 ## Teams / Clubs
-- Juventus are now fully licensed - Thanks to @Muzzley#6327 for the Kits
+- Juventus are now fully licensed - Thanks to @Muzzley#6327 for the Logo and Kits

+## UI
+- Added Edit Kit Numbers to Squad Screen
+- Added Injury List to Squad Screen

+## Commentary
+- Made it so commentators take about your players more often before a game